Box Elder Bugs

 Make sure that vents have tight-fitting covers or screens over them.

 Professional box elder bug control

-For a customized solution to your box elder bug problem, contact Quik-Kill Pest Eliminators today.
-Our team of licensed pest control technicians have the training and equipment to help property owners in our Illinois and Iowa service area eliminate pests that are causing problems.
+For a customized residential or commercial solution to your box elder bug problem, contact Quik-Kill Pest Eliminators today.
+Our team of licensed pest control technicians have the training and equipment to help property owners in our Illinois and Iowa service areas eliminate pests that are causing problems.